 One summer we discovered these Waldbeerflecks and we fell in love!
-They are a variation of the classic streuseltaler -these have a soft yeasted dough base, traditionally with a layer of mixed berries, including red currants, and topped with big, delicious streusel.
+They are a variation of the classic streuseltaler – these German breakfast pastries have a soft yeasted dough base, traditionally with a layer of mixed berries, including red currants, and topped with big, delicious streusel.
 What’s not to love?

 - When making yeasted dough, ensure that you allow your mixer to fully knead the dough, until it forms a smooth ball and the sides of the bowl are cleaned.

 - Don’t worry about cleaning the mixing bowl in between making the yeasted and shortcrust dough!

 - Allow the shortcrust dough to chill fully, if it isn’t cold enough, the dough will be too sticky when you knead the two together.

 - You can use any berries available to top these raspberry streusel pastries!
 My favorites are raspberry and red currants, as the streusel makes these pretty sweet, it is nice to have the tartness of the berries to balance it out.
 If you are using frozen berries, make sure to defrost and drain them before using!

 - For the streusel, make sure to layer it on in nice large chunks, this way you will end up with nice large pieces of streusel!